 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where liandratite typically forms.
+Look in granite pegmatites country, the host setting where liandratite typically forms.
 If you start seeing columbite, beryl, quartz in float, you are in the right ground.
 Field specimens usually show a platy crystals, granular habit, so train your eye for that shape before scanning the outcrop.